arut/nginx-python-module/README.rst

 Nginx Python Module
 *******************

-The modules allows using Python at Nginx configuration stage and in runtime.
+The module allows using Python at Nginx configuration stage and in runtime.

 Compatibility